As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 Best Guitar Pedalboards

-So instead, for most folks, I recommend either the Behringer PB1000, or the Boss BCB90, which have both those features and more.
+- Better Options – the Behringer PB1000, or the Boss BCB90, which have a power bus, effects send, and more.

 Here are the links: